What is it about March that makes us crave corned beef and parsley potatoes?

 Fortunately for Angelenos, Farmers Market provides the ideal St. Patrick’s Day hangout.

 While Magee’s corned beef and cabbage have been a Farmers Market staple for more than 80 years, Magee’s actually pre-dates the Market.
-In 2017 they’re celebrating their centennial anniversary in grand style with live music and festivities all day long.
+In 2017, they celebrated their centennial anniversary.

 Pop by the Market at lunch time and catch the sounds of Celtic Camerata from 11 am to 1 pm on the East Patio.
-At 1 pm, Farmers Market favorite, Glen the Bagpiper strolls the Market until 4 pm.
+At noon, Farmers Market favorite, Glen the Bagpiper strolls the Market until 3 pm.

-Then at 7 pm, it’s time to dance a little Irish jig with Stuart Marks and The Paddy O’Dors Band, presented by E.B.’s Beer & Wine, on the West Patio.
+Then at 4 pm, it’s time to dance a little Irish jig with Lilt'N'Tang, presented by E.B.’s Beer & Wine, on the West Patio.
 There’s sure to be singing, dancing and a whole lot of good cheer throughout the evening.

-Of course, E.B.’s Beer & Wine and Bar 326 will be serving green-hued drafts of beer.
-And because we expect the Market to be bustling on St. Patrick’s Day, E.B.’s Beer & Wine will be setting up a temporary bar on the East Patio, so you have more places to pick up some green-colored beer.
+Of course, E.B.’s Beer & Wine will be serving green-hued drafts of beer.
+And because we expect the Market to be bustling on St. Patrick’s Day, E.B.’s Beer & Wine will be setting up a temporary bar on the East Patio, so you have more places to pick up some green-colored beer and Irish brews.
 It doesn’t matter which bar you frequent, since guests can stroll throughout the Original Market with their beer in hand, making this a perfect setting to meet and greet other revelers.

 Planning a more private celebration of your inner-Irish?
-Both Huntington Meats & Sausage and Marconda’s Meats are selling pre-brined corned beef, which give you an easy way to whip up a tasty corned beef meal at home.
+Both Huntington Meats & Sausage and Marconda’s Meats are selling pre-brined corned beef, which give you an easy way to whip up a tasty dish at home.
 For obvious reasons these are popular items at this time of year and sell out quickly, so be sure to pre-order them early.
+Try this delicious Corned Beef & Cabbage Recipe courtesy of Marconda's Meats.

 Want more information?
 View our St. Patrick’s Day Flyer now.